WQXI (AM): History

 For many years, WQXI was hobbled by signal issues.
 Even with its 28,000-watt daytime signal, it only provides grade B coverage to several of Atlanta's outer suburbs.
 At night, it is almost unlistenable outside of Atlanta itself.
 To solve this problem, it was simulcast in HD Radio on WSTR's HD2 subchannel.
 WQXI's audio was also broadcast on Channel 18 of the Georgia Tech Cable Network.

 On May 20, 2014, Lincoln Financial Media dropped WQXI's local programming and became a full-time affiliate of ESPN Radio.
 The station's Atlanta Falcons broadcasts were not affected by the change.

-On December 8, 2014, Entercom announces that it was purchasing Lincoln Financial Group's entire 15-station lineup (including WQXI) in a $106.5 million deal, and will operate the outlets under a LMA deal until the sale is approved by the FCC.
+On December 8, 2014, Entercom announces that it was purchasing Lincoln Financial Group's entire 15-station lineup (including WQXI) in a $106.5 million deal, and would operate the outlets under a LMA deal until the sale is approved by the FCC.
 The sale was approved on July 14, 2015.

 On July 1, 2015, ESPN Radio announced it would end its programming on WQXI and move it to Dickey Broadcasting-owned rivals WFOM and WCNN on August 17.
 After that date, WQXI began simulcasting sister WSTR, effectively taking it back to its roots as an all-music station.

 On September 30, 2016, Entercom announced that it had sold WQXI to Kyung Sook Park's Atlanta Radio Korea, Inc. for $850,000 plus a time brokerage agreement prior to closing.
 The sale was approved by the FCC on November 29, and completed on December 14.
 On December 15, WQXI flipped to the Radio Korea format.

 WKRP connection

 In 1978, WQXI provided inspiration for WKRP in Cincinnati, a television sitcom about a radio station.
 Series creator Hugh Wilson dealt with WQXI when he worked in advertising.
-WKRP's early episodes about dropping turkeys from a helicopter and the "dancing ducks promotion," in which ducks danced on hot plates, were stunts actually done by Jerry Blum at WQXI in the early 1970s.
+WKRP's early episodes about dropping turkeys from a helicopter and the "dancing ducks promotion", in which ducks danced on hot plates, were stunts actually done by Jerry Blum at WQXI in the early 1970s.
 Blum had leased an 18-wheeler from which he tossed hundreds of live turkeys at a suburban Atlanta shopping center.